alexrob123/alexrob123/README.md

 I'm intereseted in the mathematical approach to artificial intelligence.

-🔭 Currently working on Graph Contrastive Learning.
+🔭 Currently pursuing a PhD at Université Paris-Dauphine on conditional precision and recall in generative models.

-🌱 Currently learning about Artificial Intelligence (Deep Learning, NLP, Reinforcement Learning, Graph Learning, Computer Vision).
+🌱 Continuously learning about Artificial Intelligence (Deep Learning, NLP, Reinforcement Learning, Graph Learning, Computer Vision).

 📫 How to reach me: alexandre.robin81@gmail.com